Nextion Editor GuideNextion Editor ico

 The Attribute Pane contains the list of components included within the current design page in the Component drop down.
 Clicking on a component, or selecting it from the drop down will display the component’s available attributes.
 The left side contains the attribute name, the right side contains the attributes current value.
 Clicking on an attribute will display the attributes meaning and valid range/options at the bottom of the Attribute Pane.
 Double clicking a field with bring up resource editor for the attribute if attribute has such (ie: .pco opens color picker, .pic opens picture chooser).

 Any attribute in black is read only at runtime (with the exception of .objname which remains inaccessible).
 Any attribute in green can be both read and changed by user code at runtime.
 Empty unassigned attributes values or invalid attribute values will need to be resolved before a successful compile can be achieved.
+When renaming a Components .objname: avoid using space and other characters that can be code ambiguous as this could cause code parsing issues.

 Page name prefixing is suggested to access a global component’s attributes on another page.